LeenBasnawi/smart-grocery-list-app/README.md

 # smart-grocery-list-app
-Smart Grocery List App – A React Native cross-platform mobile application developed as part of the CS526 Mobile Application Programming course.
+Smart Grocery List App is a cross-platform mobile application developed using React Native as part of the CS526 Mobile Application Programming course.
+The application aims to help users organize and manage their grocery shopping efficiently by creating and managing shopping lists, categorizing items, and setting reminders based on time or location.
+The project demonstrates core mobile development concepts including navigation, state management, local data storage, API integration, and device feature utilization.